 You’ll start off with a short ferry ride from Honey Harbour, about 10 minutes on the DayTripper.

 Parks Canada also supplies mountain bikes so you can explore more of the island.
-Tom and I took a couple bikes and made out way to Chimney Bay at the north end of the island to see the granite rocks, characteristic wetlands, and windswept pine trees that inspired Canada’s Group of Seven artists.
+My partner and I took a couple bikes and made out way to Chimney Bay at the north end of the island to see the granite rocks, characteristic wetlands, and windswept pine trees that inspired Canada’s Group of Seven artists.

 Bring a bathing suit and picnic and enjoy a break with a dip in the bay before heading back to the mainland.
 This is one of the best day trips from Toronto I’ve done — I’ve written before that it’s a place worth visiting.